cammartin/Basic-R-Demo/chapter1.md

 The package ggplot and the dataset diamonds are available in the workspace.

 *** =instructions
-- Check out the structure of diamonds, but use 'summary()' this time.
+- Check out the structure of diamonds, but use `summary()` this time.
-- Now show the columns names and the first few rows of the dataset.
+- Use `head()` show the columns names and the first few rows of the dataset.

 *** =hint
 - Use 'summary()' to see the structure of diamonds.